YuLiumt/Einstein-Toolkit/docs/ET/parameter.md

 https://arxiv.org/pdf/gr-qc/0310042.pdf

 The Carpet driver, which lives in the Carpet arrangement, is divided into several parts.
 The thorn Carpet is the main driver piece; it provides all the routines and structures that Cactus expects from it.
-The thorn CarpetLib is the workhorse that does all the bookkeeping and data shuffling.
-Those two alone form a valid Cactus driver; the other thorns provide additional functionality.
-The thorns CarpetInterp, CarpetReduce, and CarpetSlab provide the corresponding interpolation, reduction, and slabbing interfaces.
-The thorns CarpetIOASCII and CarpetIOFlexIO provide I/O methods.
-Finally, thorn CarpetRegrid provides a user interface to select where and what to refine.
-(The actual refinement is handled in CarpetLib.)

-Carpet is a mesh refinement driver.
-It knows about a hierarchy of refinement levels, where each level is decomposed into a set of cuboid grid patches.
-For historic reasons it also has a notion of multigrid levels, but those are currently unused.

 In order to allow multiple processors to run efficiently in parallel, **the grid is broken down into several rectangular components, and each processor is assigned one of these components.** The components will usually **overlap by a few grid points, so as to allow the processors to calculate spatial derivatives** (which require neighbouring grid points) without having to communicate for every grid point.
 From time to time it is then necessary to synchronise the overlapping region, which is the only time at which communication happens.

-Setting up a grid hierarch is in Carpet handled by three different entities:

-- Carpet itself decides the extent of the domain, the type of outer boundary conditions, and distributes the domain onto processors.
-- a regridding thorn is responsible for deciding the shape of the grid hierarchy.
-- CarpetLib handles the details and actually manages the data.

-A regridding thorn, such as CarpetRegrid or CarpetRegrid2, sets up the grid hierarchy.
-The grid hierarchy consists of several refinement levels, and each refinement level consists of several refined regions.

-We assume that boundary location and boundary discretisation are set up via CoordBase.
-This is necessary since other methods do not allow specifying sufficient details to handle e.g. refined regions intersecting mesh refinement boundaries.

-The main distinction between an outer boundary point and an interior point from Carpet’s point of view is that an outer boundary point is not evolved in time.
-Instead, the value of boundary points must be completely determined by the value of interior points.
+#### Description

+This thorn provides a parallel AMR (adaptive mesh refinement) driver with MPI.

 #### Parameter